tarekziade/dogdriver/README.rst

   location all the time
 - The tests need to be run often in order to remove any unwanted discrepancy
-- the trend will be impacted by any architectural change on the deployment, whhether they are automatic (autoscaling) or manual (ops adding or removing a node)
+- The trend will be impacted by any architectural change on the deployment, whether they are automatic (autoscaling) or manual (ops adding or removing a node.)
-- the load needs to be tweaked so the infrastructure gets a fair load but don't get overhelmed.
+- The load needs to be tweaked so the infrastructure gets a fair load but don't get overwhelmed.

-Overall, dogDriver should still provide a good indicator of whether a release has altered the preformances of an application, but it should only be a trigger to a deeper investigation.
+Overall, dogDriver should still provide a good indicator of whether a release has altered the preformances of an application.
+But it should only be a trigger to a deeper investigation.

 Architecture